DraysenOrosco/Project-1/README.md

 # Optional Look at top right corner of application and press "Dark Mode" button to switch between dark/light mode

 # improvements i see in the future:
+# add an evoloution factor
+# adding in the diffrent type of pokemon from diffrent versions
+# having more self improvement!

 # dev dependinces version 1.0.0